kevinyswong/kevinyswong.github.io/index.md

 a wealth tax that would:
 <blockquote>
-only apply to net worth of over $32 million and anyone who has a net worth of less than $32 million, would not see their taxes go up at all under this plan.
+only apply to net worth of over $32 million and anyone who has a net worth of less than $32 million, would not see their taxes go up at all under this plan . . .
 This tax on extreme wealth would have a progressive rate structure that would only apply to the wealthiest 180,000 households in America who are in the top 0.1 percent.
-It would start with a 1 percent tax on net worth above $32 million for a married couple.
+It would start with a 1 percent tax on net worth above
+$32 million for a married couple.
 That means a married couple with $32.5 million would pay a wealth tax of just $5,000.
 The tax rate would increase to 2 percent on net worth from $50 to $250 million, 3 percent from $250 to $500 million, 4 percent from $500 million to $1 billion, 5 percent from $1 to $2.5 billion, 6 percent from $2.5 to $5 billion, 7 percent from $5 to $10 billion, and 8 percent on wealth over $10 billion.
 These brackets are halved for singles.
 Under this plan, the wealth of billionaires would be cut in half over 15 years which would substantially break up the concentration of wealth and power of this small privileged class.
 </blockquote>
 This last sentence, of course, would not make the referenced class happy.
 Elizabeth Warren's more lenient